Quality Improvement Experiential Student Training (QuEST) Program

 QuEST is a great way to learn about the world of QIPS, gain hands-on experience in leading projects in a supervised, clinical setting and also have opportunities to engage in scholarly products.
 Applications for projects open in the Fall each year.

-For more information, please feel welcome to email the following members of the QuEST team:
+For more information, please contact the QuEST team:

 Benefits for Students